Ruairi-Munnelly/legislation-dashboard-app/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-This is a basic legislation search app that is created to match said requested features of the code challenge received from propylon.
+This is a basic legislation search app that is created to match said requested features of the code challenge received from Propylon.

 Built with the following tools